-The main benefit of implementing Classes of Service is that special cases can be prioritised without disturbing your standard workflow.
+The main benefit of implementing Classes of Service is that special cases can be prioritized without disturbing your standard workflow.
 Emergencies, hitting project milestones, and other critical tasks can be handled following established policies – everyone on the team knows what they need to do for each scenario.

 One common pitfall of using Kanban Classes of Service is that too many tasks can feel like emergencies.
 When all of your team’s efforts are concentrated on expedited tasks, standard tasks can get pushed down the priority list and neglected.
 If too many tasks are being classified as emergencies, this is a sign that your team is lacking capacity or that a bottleneck requires additional investigation.

 How to implement Classes of Service

 The first step to implementing Classes of Service is to decide what your classes should be.
 We recommend starting simple at first and sticking to the three mentioned above: Standard, Fixed Date Delivery, Expedite/Emergency.
 You may find later on that you need to add another CoS or two – try different combinations of Classes of Service to find what works best for your project!
 For Trello Kanban boards, we recommend using Labels to organize your tasks and Classes of Service.
 You can choose different color labels for each CoS for easy visual reference.

 Next, define the policies for how each CoS should be treated.
 Tasks exist in the same workflow and go through the same steps, however, their Class of Service can affect how quickly they pass through the system.
 You may need to try different WIP limits until finding the optimum combination for your team.
 Some teams like to place percentage limits on how many tasks from each CoS can be in progress at any one time.
 Remember, when in doubt, lower WIP limits are best for productivity.